-However, as in making peace, it takes two parties to mediate and often formal legal advice from a solicitor may be essential.
+However, as in making peace, it takes two parties to mediate and often formal legal advice from a solicitor is required at an appropriate stage.
 Sometimes it can be very easy to enjoy the comfort of opinion, without the discomfort of reasoned, professional, legal advice.
 The consequences of not having, or indeed of not taking, appropriate legal advice, may be severe.
 Experienced solicitors can offer an objective view on how to achieve the best outcome.
 The choice on how you choose to progress matters is however,always yours.